anotherik/ThreatByte/README.md

 ThreatByteLand is a vulnerable web application designed to demonstrate some Web Application and API Security risks.
 It provides a platform to explore and understand common security vulnerabilities in web applications and APIs.

+## Requirements

+ - Python 3.x (where x is your specific Python version, e.g., 3.6, 3.7, 3.8, etc.)
+ - SQLite

 ## Run

 To run ThreatByteLand locally, follow these steps: